Thunderbell-dev/Thunderbell-dev.github.io/pages/news/articles/doodles.md

 ---
 title: Logo and Banner Doodles 🎨
-date: 2025-03-03
+date: 2025-02-26
 image: /images/public/Wonderland.webp
 teaser: Our Discord server is up and running, but we need your help to make it shine! ✨ We're looking for some creative logo and banner doodles that temporarily represent our community till we are settled in. 🎨 We want to see your creative ideas! 🖌️
 ---

-Our Discord server is up and running, but we need your help to make it shine! ✨ We're looking for some creative logo and banner **doodles** that temporarily represent our community till we are settled in. 🎨 We want to see your creative ideas! 🖌️
+Our Discord server is up and running, but we need your help to make it shine! ✨
+We're looking for some creative logo and banner **doodles** that temporarily represent our community till we are settled in. 🎨
+We want to see your creative ideas! 🖌️

 **What We're Looking For:**

-- Something that reflects our community's personality and style 😸🌟
+- Something that reflects our community's personality and style 🌟
-- Perhaps integrate a Cat with yarnball 🧶🐾
+- Perhaps integrate a Cat with yarnball 🧶😸
 - It should be simple that'll look great even small 🖼️💫

 **How to Submit:**

-- Send us your **doodles** as a PNG in the following thread 📎👇
+- Send us your **doodles** as a PNG in the Discord thread 📎

 Let's make our server stand out with your amazing artwork! 🚀🎉